 I studied Fine Art at De Montfort University, Leicester from 2002 to 2005.
 I specialised in Abstract Painting and Sculpture.

 Taking the world around me as my source I photographed the everyday journeys that I made.
-I recorded them with straightforward shots of my surroundings but I also focussed on interesting elements that I encountered, the way lights from shop windows fell on the pavement, bright carrier bags discarded in the road, car head lamps shining in the dark.
+I recorded them with straightforward shots of my surroundings but I also focused on interesting elements that I encountered, the way lights from shop windows fell on the pavement, bright carrier bags discarded in the road, car head lamps shining in the dark.
 I manipulated these images using Photoshop to enhance their unusual visual properties and used them to inform my hard-edged abstract work.

 When simplified into basic colours most of the images still retained the key elements that drew me to take the photograph.
 The colours are amazing, some appear to be so unnatural and yet they were really there.